shemaaali/shemaaali.GitHub.io/_posts/2020-06-23-shimadaoud-project-post.md

-## Ubers And Cabs May Not Be So Different In Some Case AS the Following Figure
+## Ubers And Cabs May Not Be So Different In Some Case AS the Following Figure: